Welcome to Topos Docs, the official documentation to help you get familiar with the Topos protocol and join the ecosystem!

 Composability is a design principle that allows different components within a system to be combined to meet any specific use case requirements.
 Within a single blockchain network like Ethereum, composability is atomic: Smart contract functions can invoke other contracts synchronously with the insurance that either all contract calls succeed or none does.
 In a context of cross-chain interoperability, composability is obtained when business logic deployed on different blockchains can interact with each other to create new value.

 Historically, privacy has remained a rarity in the blockchain scene, transactions being by design available in clear to all network participants.
 Although privacy protocols have emerged in the recent years, interoperability offered by multi-chain systems has typically been requiring either trust or sharing internal state.
 Privacy must be generalized in cross-chain communication so that businesses can freely collaborate the way they are collaborating today via classic APIs.

-As a permissionless, unlimitedly scalable, and privacy-enhancing interoperability protocol, Topos aims at giving back the control and freedom to service users and leading the way for a true open and decentralized Internet.
+As a permissionless, unlimitedly scalable, and privacy-preserving multi-chain protocol, Topos aims at giving back the control and freedom to service users and leading the way for a truly open, trustless, and decentralized internet.

 How does Topos work?

 Continue with the General overview section to learn more about Topos.